Sifat-ul-Amin/GYM-E-Commerce-App/README.md

 * Implementation of firestore database.
 * Splash Screen with circular indicator.
 * Carousel Slider with dynamic image fetching from firestore.
-* its an ongoing project so you can all the best things here.
+* its an ongoing project so you can except all the best things here.